Robina Nicol

-Robina Nicol (née Sinclair; 7 June 1861 – 17 July 1942) was a New Zealand photographer and suffragist.
+Robina Nicol (née Sinclair; 7 June 1861 – 17 July 1942) was a Scottish-born New Zealand photographer and suffragist.

 Life

 Nicol née Sinclair was born on 7 June 1861 in Shetland, Scotland.
 Her family emigrated to New Zealand in 1874.
 In 1885 she married Alexander Scott Nicol in Wellington, New Zealand.

 Nicol was a photographer, capturing images of local people and places, especially many images of her family.
 Although considered an "amateur" because she did not pursue a career in photography, she was active in a time when there were few women photographers in New Zealand.
 Her photographs were digitised by the Alexander Turnbull Library.

 Nichol was a signer of the 1893 Women's Suffrage Petition which ultimately won women the right to vote.

 Nichol died on 17 July 1942 in Wellington.